 Best Time to Scuba Dive in Vietnam

-If you want the best weather and to avoid the chance of a typhoon, the best time to visit Vietnam for Scuba is December through April.
+If you want the best weather and to avoid the chance of a typhoon, the best time for scuba diving in Vietnam is December through April.

 WHERE TO SCUBA DIVE IN VIETNAM